ftovaro/addressbook/README.md

 [ ![Codeship Status for ftovaro/addressbook](https://app.codeship.com/projects/4541c4a0-41b6-0135-20c9-76e56c030005/status?branch=master)](https://app.codeship.com/projects/230119)

 ## AddressBook ##
-**AddressBook** is an API that let you create **organizations** where you can store **contacts**, this way you can easily connect with any client (e.g mobile app or front-end app) using this API and start managing your contacts the way God meant to be.
+**AddressBook** is an API where you can store **contacts** that belongs to an **organization**.
+You can easily connect with any client (e.g mobile app or front-end app) using this API and start managing your contacts the way God meant to be.

 You can also have **users** that controls your **contacts**, this way, not only the admin can manage contacts but only he can control organizations.